 A.5 ANY OTHER INFORMATION

-The directors have been monitoring the development of the impact of COVID-19, both directly on Standard Ireland's business, and indirectly through the development of government policy and advice.
+The directors have been monitoring the development of the impact of COVID-19, both directly on the Standard Club's business, and indirectly through the development of government policy and advice.
 The main considerations are as follows.